 1. Meet the Legal Requirements for Your Alaska Real Estate License

-The state requirements to get your Alaska real estate license are simple.
+The Alaska real estate license requirements are simple.
 You must be at least 19 years of age and a lawfully admitted resident of the U.S.

 Did you know?